futurethang/Hockey-Clicky/README.md

 #### App Summary

 This game is built using React.js fundamentals to render dynamic components that mutate the state of the game to keep track of user interactions and scores.
-It is built with repsonsive styling in mind.
+It is built with responsive styling in mind.

 #### Lessons and Potential